Step by step guide to extending your lease

 - Step 4 – Make a formal offer.
 You will have to serve tenants’ notice – your solicitor will able to take care of this.

 - Step 5 – Pay the deposit if one is required by the landlord.
 This will either be £250, or 10% of the lease cost in the tenants’ notice, if that exceeds £250.
 If the landlord does require a deposit, this will have to be paid within 14 days, so it’s important to have this money readily available.

 - Step 6 – Negotiate a price.
 Your solicitor will advise or can handle this.

 If the freeholder doesn’t accept the amount you’ve offered you will have to negotiate.
 Then if you still can’t come to an agreement, you will have to apply to the First Tier Tribunal (Property Chamber).
 While cases going to the tribunal are relatively uncommon, they can be time-consuming and expensive, so it’s best to avoid this if you can.

-The process normally takes from three to 12 months, and it can be made quicker by efficient valuers, solicitors and other professional help, so choose these people wisely.
+The process of extending your lease normally takes from 3 to 12 months, and it can be made quicker by efficient valuers, solicitors and other professional help, so choose these people wisely.